Biofertiliser

 Technical Guide 8 - The production and use of digestate as fertiliser provides guidance on the production of high-quality, safe and healthy digestate for use as biofertiliser.
 The goal is to provide incentives for further investment in anaerobic digestion applications for processing of source-segregated organic waste in New Zealand, Australia and the South Pacific, by improving the awareness of the monetary, social and environmental benefits this technology offers for the treatment of organic waste.

-Regulations applying to dispersal of organics to land
+Regulations applying to application of organics to land

-The Guide does not cover the disposal of biosolids to land.
+The Technical Guide 8 does not cover the application of biosolids to land.
 These are covered extensively in the Guidelines for Beneficial use of Organic Materials on land (Water NZ, 2020).

 Certification of digestate as biofertiliser

-Technical Guide 8 builds on the UK PAS110 Specification for whole digestate, separated liquor and separated fibre derived from the anaerobic digestion of source-segregated biodegradable materials which sets out the foundations for classification and certification of digestate as fertiliser.
+Technical Guide 8 sets out the criteria for certification and builds on the UK PAS110 Specification for whole digestate, separated liquor and separated fibre derived from the anaerobic digestion of source-segregated biodegradable materials which sets out the foundations for classification and certification of digestate as fertiliser.

 A key aspect of interest to fertiliser users is that the product has known characteristics and is consistent in composition.
 The certification scheme will focus on the consistency of the anaerobic digestion process and the quality control on feedstocks, as both these affect the reliability and consistency of produced product.